go-rel/rel/docs/crud.md

 <!-- tabs:end -->

-rel also support chainable query api for a more complex query use case.
+REL also support chainable query api for a more complex query use case.

 <!-- tabs:start -->